 As a native of Syracuse — a region in Central New York known for its lake effect snow-packed winters, negative degree windchill, and "polar vortexes" and "bomb cyclones," — I always carried myself as one made for winter.
 Weather that made other regions shutdown were Syracuse's warmup to the main event.
 When it was so cold that your face hurt upon touching the air, we just wore bigger scarves.
 Driving in whiteouts to the Carrier Dome or "our" Wegmans was simply a badge of honor.
 Yeah, I knew winter, and I was tough enough to handle it.

-And then I came to the Adirondacks — a space that puts my winter wonderland in Syracuse to shame in every possible way.
+And then I came to the Adirondacks, a space that puts my winter wonderland in Syracuse to shame in every possible way.
 It is far more beautiful, more grand, and more ready to fulfill the desires of your winter adventuring soul.
-It also much, much, much, MUCH colder.
+It is also much, much, much, MUCH colder.
 My tough-gal winter vibe was immediately humbled during my first Adirondack winter.
 I am now the proud owner of just about every piece of cold-weather gear you could have, doing my best impression of Randy from A Christmas Story wherever I go.
 I have also embraced the Adirondack secret weapon for conquering the cold: indulging in delicious, warm drinks.

-If you're looking for outdoor winter recreation in the Adirondacks, chances are you are making a stop the Whiteface Region.
-Our ROOST content team decided to take a moment to supply you, dear reader, our favorite recipes and stops for a warm drink in Wilmington.
+If you're looking for outdoor winter recreation in the Adirondacks, chances are you are making a stop in the Whiteface Region.
+Our ROOST content team decided to take a moment to supply you, dear reader, with our favorite recipes and stops for a warm drink in Wilmington.

 A warm drink for outdoor adventures: Janelle Jones

 In winter (and in every season), I'm outdoors.
 If I'm not out skiing, I'm resting and preparing for the next day skiing.
 I know how important it is to stay hydrated with lots of water during winter recreation, but I also know a chilly sip on a cold day isn't exactly appealing sometimes.
-That's why I'm a strong advocate from bringing along an extra drink, and a warm one at that!
+That's why I'm a strong advocate for bringing along an extra drink, and a warm one at that!
 A friend introduced me to wassail years ago, and I've been hooked ever since.
 This aromatic, delicious hot drink puts me in the holiday spirit and it smells absolutely amazing, both when it's brewing and when you open your thermos on the trail.

 Here's everything you need to make wassail: